 Many people are prone to fainting or feeling faint.
 While fainting in the operating room is unusual (as you are flat), some patients will tend to drift towards feeling light-headed at the thought of undergoing an operation or the sight of blood.

 If a patient begins to feel faint or nauseous, it is possible to use atropine to combat the unpleasant symptoms.
-Your surgeon and the operating staff will check whether you are prone to or have experienced fainting or bouts of feeling light-headed.
+Your doctor and the operating staff will check whether you are prone to or have experienced fainting or bouts of feeling light-headed.

 12. Post-Liposuction Syncope at Home